-Bit Description SPECIAL_STATUS REGISTER Device status not defined by the PCI specification.
-(The field is further subdivided into subfields as described in Table 14-15.)
+Field Name Description/Function SPECIAL_STATUS REGISTER Device status not defined by the PCI specification.
+The field is further subdivided into subfields as shown in the Special Status register below.
 Detailed descriptions of these subfields can be found in the PCI bus specification.
 The configuration registers are accessed starting from byte address 0 in the configuration space allotted to an adapter card containing the SAR chip.
 Access to the configuration registers is available only to the PCI host CPU, and is independent of all other SAR logic.
 MASTER_READ ADDR Current read target address used by PCI bus master (read only).
 MASTER_WRITE ADDR Current write target address used by PCI bus master (read only).
 EEPROM_REGISTER A 32-bit register controlling access to the Serial EEPROM.
-(See Table 14-16 for a description of the specific fields in the EEPROM_REGISTER.)
+See for a description of the specific fields in the EEPROM_REGISTER.
 PM_CAPABILITY Power Management Capabilities register.
 A 16-bit read-only register which provides information on the capabilities of the function related to Power Management.
-See the PCI Bus Power Management Interface Specification Revision 1.0 for specific information related to this register.
+See the PCI Bus Power Management Interface Specification, Revision 1.0 for specific information related to this register.
 NEXT_CAP_PTR Next Item Pointer register.
 This field provides an offset into the PCI Configuration space pointing to the location of the next item of the linked capability list.
-If there are no additional items in the Capabilitie List, this register is set to 0x00.
+If there are no additional items in the Capabilities List, this register is set to 0x00.
 CAPABILITY_ID Capability Identifier.
 When set to 0x01, indicates that the linked list item being pointed to is the PCI Power Management registers.
 Default value is 0x01.
 PM_DATA Power Management Data register.
-This 8-bit read-only register provides a mechanism for the Management function to report state-dependent operating data, such as power consumed or dissipation.
-See the PCI Bus Power Management Interface Specification Revision 1.0 for specification related to this register.
+This 8-bit read-only register provides a mechanism for the Power Management function to report state-dependent operating data, such as power consumed or heat dissipation.
+See the PCI Bus Power Management Interface Specification, Revision 1.0 for specific information related to this register.
 PMCSR Power Management Control/Status register.
-This 16-bit register is used to manage the PCI function's power management state, and to enable and monitor power management events.
-See the PCI Bus Power Management Interface Specification Revision 1.0 for specific information related to this register.
+This 16-bit register is used to manage the PCI function's power management state, as well as to enable and monitor power management events.
+See the PCI Bus Power Management Interface Specification, Revision 1.0 for specific information related to this register.